-The number of new housing units developed due to the Zoning Code updates proposed by Growing MKE will be determined on a number of factors including housing construction prices, land and home values, market demand in individual neighborhoods, area job growth and population trends.
+The number of new housing units developed due to the Zoning Code updates proposed by the Housing Element will be determined on a number of factors including housing construction prices, land and home values, market demand in individual neighborhoods, area job growth and population trends.

-It is projected that Milwaukee will need to add 35,000 new homes in the coming decades to meet projected demand.
 Milwaukee's Collective Affordable Housing Strategic Plan established a goal of creating 8,800 new affordable rental homes in the next ten years.
-While Growing MKE will not on its own lead to the creation of new homes or affordable housing opportunities, it will remove barriers in the Zoning Code that may prevent Milwaukee from being able to provide these needed new homes for current and future residents.
+While the Housing Element will not on its own lead to the creation of new homes or affordable housing opportunities, it will remove barriers in the Zoning Code that may prevent Milwaukee from being able to provide these needed new homes for current and future residents